Timendus/chipcode/fonts/thumby/README.md

 under the same or a compatible license.
 This way we make sure the body of publicly available pixel art fonts will only grow over time.

-The 3x3 fixed width font called "Auri" was designed by Thumby Discord regular Auri, with feedback from the Thumby community.
+The 3x3 fixed width font called "Auri" was made by Thumby Discord regular Auri, with feedback from the Thumby community.
 You may give him credit as such.

-The other fonts have been designed by myself ([Timendus](https://github.com/Timendus/)).
+The other fonts have been designed and hand-drawn by myself ([Timendus](https://github.com/Timendus/)).
+Any resemblance to existing typefaces is either pure coincidence or a result of the limited space of possibilities at these low resolutions.
 Please credit me by linking to [this font library](.), so others may find it and the fonts contained in it.

 ### Auri